vdevarajprabhu/platform-learn.en/help/tutorial-data-collection/configure-the-client/create-a-data-element-and-rule-for-tracking-app-downloads.md

 1. For the [!UICONTROL XDM data] field, click the data element selector button to the right and select **[!UICONTROL computedStateAndEventInfo]**.
 This is the data element you recently created.

-1. For this rule (unlike the other rules you've created), you will check the **[!UICONTROL Document will unload]** checkbox.
+1. For this rule (unlike the other rules you've created), check the **[!UICONTROL Document will unload]** checkbox.

-This essentially tells the SDK that the user will navigate away from the page when they click the link.
-This is important, because it allows the SDK to make the request even if the user navigates away from the page, as the request will keep running in the background and reach the server.
-If this checkbox is unchecked, the request will not be made in this manner and therefore will likely be canceled when the current document unloads.
+This essentially tells the SDK that the user navigates away from the page when they click the link.
+This is important, because it allows the SDK to make the request even if the user navigates away from the page, as the request keeps running in the background and reach the server.
+If this checkbox is unchecked, the request won't be made in this manner and therefore will likely be canceled when the current document unloads.

 You may be asking yourself, "That sounds nice.
 Why isn't this option always enabled then?"